NHL-P4-INF1A/EDU-ARTour/README.md

 - Pushed whole development branch structure to main instead of only the most recent commit
     - There are now 27 commits in main instead of one
 - Wrote commit in Dutch

+## Other Mistakes/bugs
+- 1 banner is reversed
+- Bannertext is not translated
+- Camera Permission error, first time opening the app does the camera not work
+- Some translations in the main menu doesn't work
+- Google won't publish the app because of Storage permission error.